tecnolgd/PredictaExpense-cpp/README.md

 # PREDICTA EXPENSE💰🔮
-### A logical CLI-based expense & savings tracker with predictive insights — built to help you control today and forecast future savings.
+### A logical CLI-based expense tracker with predictive savings insights — built to help you control today and forecast future savings.
-### Utilises the logic of savings prediction to give current-day insights on month-end savings and other useful data.
+### Utilizes the logic of savings prediction to give current-day insights on month-end savings and other useful data.
  ---
  ## Features ⚙️
  * Track daily expenses with ease.